 Symptoms of a pulmonary thromboembolism may include:

 - Occasionally a cough may develop, which sometimes contains blood (hemoptysis)

 - Cyanosis (blue-tinged gums) or pale (pallid) gums

 - Sudden death

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including underlying medical conditions your cat may have as well as symptoms you have noticed.
-During examination, he may observe an increased respiratory and heart rate,
+During the examination, he may observe an increased respiratory and heart rate.

 Diagnosis can be difficult as readily diagnostic tests are not available and the condition can mimic several other conditions.
 Tests your veterinarian may perform include: